dmbarbour/glas/docs/GlasDesign.md

         type Bits = compact Bool list
         type T = (Bits * (1 + (T * T)))

 Glas systems will encode small, simple values directly into bitstrings.
 A bitstring is a tree with a single, non-branching path.
 For example, a byte is an 8-bit bitstring, msb to lsb, such that `00010110` is byte 22.
 A variable-width natural number 22 is almost the same but loses the zeroes prefix `10110`.
-Negative integers invert natural number bits, so -22 is `01001`.
+Negative integers can be represented by inverting all the bits, so -22 is `01001`.

 Glas systems encode most sequential structures as lists.
-Logically, a list is tree representing a right-associative sequence of pairs, terminating in unit - `type List = (Elem * List) | ()`.
-This is similar to cons cells in Lisp.
+Logically, a list is tree representing a right-associative sequence of pairs, terminating in unit, i.e. `type List = (Elem * List) | ()`.

         /\
        1 /\     the list [1,2,3]
         2 /\
          3  ()

-However, direct representation of lists is awkward and inefficient for many use-cases such as tuples, arrays, dequeues.
+However, direct representation of lists is awkward and inefficient for many use-cases such as random access or queues.
 Thus, Glas systems will often represent lists under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
-This structure can efficiently represent index, slice, append, enqueue, and dequeue operations.
-Binary fragments (sublists of bytes, specifically) can be further optimized.
+Binaries (lists of bytes) are even more heavily optimized, being the most popular type for interfacing with external systems (filesystems, networks, etc.).

-Beyond lists, Glas systems may eventually support specialized representations for matrices, tables, and other common structures.
-See *Acceleration*.
+Glas systems can be further extended with specialized representations for tables, matrices, and other common types.
+This is related to *Acceleration*, which extends performance primitives without affecting formal semantics.

-Glas values are scalable, capable of representing entire databases.
-This is supported via content-addressed references.
-Values may also be content-addressed for network communication between Glas systems.
-See *Stowage*.
+Glas values may scale to represent entire databases.
+Subtrees of larger-than-memory values can be semi-transparently stored to disk then content-addressed by secure hash, optionally guided by program annotations.
+This pattern is called *Stowage* and it also contributes to performance of persistence, communication, and memoization.

 ## Programs

-Glas programs are represented by values with a standard interpretation, designed for simplicity and compositionality.
-Linking is static.
-Evaluation is eager and sequential.
-There are no variables to complicate metaprogramming.
-Annotations within the program can support performance, analysis, and debugging.
+Programs are values with a known interpretation.
+This specific program model is the one Glas systems use for language module compile functions and runnable command line applications.
+It is designed for simplicity, compositionality, local reasoning, and lightweight metaprogramming - functions are second-class, linking is static, evaluation is eager and sequential, conditionals are backtracking.
+Embedded annotations can support performance, static analysis, and runtime debugging.

-A consequence of this design is that all higher-order programming must be staged via macros or templates.
-Additionally, if we aren't careful to maintain structure sharing, program size can literally become a huge problem.

-Glas programs use backtracking for conditional behavior.
-Effects are also backtracked.
-This design is convenient for pattern matching or parsers, and is a great fit for the transaction-machine based *Process* model.
-But it does constrain the effects API to whatever can be supported transactionally, such as reading and writing local buffers.

 ### Stack Operators

-Glas programs manipulate a data stack.
+Glas programs manipulate an implicit data stack.
+All operations apply to data near top of the stack.

 * **copy** - copy top item on data stack
 * **drop** - remove top item on data stack